How do wrinkles form? Is there anything we can do to prevent them? Once they develop, what can we do to remove them?

 Does SPF really help in preventing wrinkles?

 Wearing SPF 30+ and applying every 80 minutes will not only prevent wrinkles from forming early on but will also decrease your chances of skin cancer, sun damage and hyperpigmentation.
+My favorite is Colorescience Brush-On SPF 50This brush on sunscreen allows you to reapply over your makeup throughout the day.
 Talk about added bonus, right?!

 Did you say eat your water?